SQLProvider

 updateEmployee' john

-Finally it is also possible to specify a seq of string * obj which is exactly the output of .ColumnValues:
+Finally it is also possible to specify a seq of string * obj, which is precisely the output of .ColumnValues:

 employees